alexcouper/captainhook/README.rst

 - flake8: Runs flake8_ on staged files (checks for `PEP 8`_ compliance and
   syntax errors).

+- pytest: Runs pytest_ in repository directory.

+- pytest-cov: Runs pytest-cov_ in repository directory.
+  You can specify level of threshold in tox.ini as number from 0 to 100.

 - frosted: Runs frosted_ on staged files (checks for Python syntax errors).

 - ``grep``: Runs a single ``grep`` command on staged files, rejecting the